arielpotolski/OOP_Project_TUD/README.md

 - The config file needs to be placed in the repository folder, and you name it just *quizzzz.config*

 ## How to contribute to it
 Everybody is free to download the whole game and develop.
-Once you want to contribute you can contact every one of the developers so that they can discuss with everybody else the changes made to the project
+Once you want to contribute you can contact any of the developers so that they can discuss the changes with each other.
 ## Copyright / License (opt.)